Skip to content Skip to footer

 Both Parties Accused of Suppression

-The Wisconsin Supreme Court ruled last week that Hawkins and Walker are ineligible to appear on the state ballot.
-The decision comes after the Wisconsin Elections Commission declined in late August to put the Green presidential ticket on the November ballot because the candidates’ signature petitions listed two different addresses for Walker.
-State election officials argued that the campaign failed to meet state requirements due to the discrepancy.
+The Washington Post reports the Wisconsin Supreme Court ruled last week that Hawkins and Walker are ineligible to appear on the state ballot.
+The decision comes after the Wisconsin Elections Commission declined in late August to put the Green presidential ticket on the November ballot because the candidates’ signature petitions listed two separate addresses for Walker.
+State officials argued the campaign failed to meet state requirements due to the mix-up.

 The state Supreme Court did not rule on the merits of the case but instead concluded that the candidates’ delay in filing an appeal to the Elections Commission decision made it impossible to grant their motion without “confusion and undue damage” to the election system.